World News

 Ershad’s fall

-Men in Dhaka have fun former Bangladeshi president Hussain Muhammad Ershad’s elimination from energy in 1990.
+Men in Dhaka have fun at former Bangladeshi president Hussain Muhammad Ershad’s elimination from energy in 1990.
 (Drik / Majority World / Shahidul Alam)

 As Karim explained, Alam did all this to put the gear of illustration into the palms of human beings.
 “He felt that the handiest way that stereotypical photograph of Bangladesh may be reversed might be with Bangladeshi photographers,” she stated.